yahoo/mysql_partition_manager/README.md

 # Known Limitations
 -------

-* For partition retention to be an instant operation, you must be using XFS file system since it's a heavy locking operation on ext file systems.
+* For partition retention to be an instant operation, you must be using XFS file system.
+* It's a heavy locking operation on ext file systems.

 # License
 --------